 Thursday, September 12, 2024

-More Pine Bluff High School deconstruction
+More Pine Bluff High School deconstruction, etc.

 Top photo: the John Allen building on the Pine Bluff High School campus.
 It was built in 1907-08, and torn down (bottom photo) in 1973.
 I attended PBHS during 1969-1972 and had many classes in the Allen building.
 The other two old buildings on the campus were the Junius Jordan Building (1918) and the Woodrow Wilson building (1924, originally used as the junior high school).

+Both of the above photos are from the 1974 PBHS Annual.
+Most of the PBHS annuals are digitized and viewable at the Pine Bluff library website.
+For some reason the 1969 annual (yearbook) isn't uploaded.
+I'll have to see if I can correct that oversight.
+The bottom photo must have been taken in the early summer of '73, before the 1973-74 school year began.
 The John Allen building was the first of the three old buildings to be torn down.
-I recently found an article and photo in the Pine Bluff Commercial from June 4, 1973, about the beginning of the John Allen building demolition.
-(I had to search for it on microfilm at the library.)
+I recently found, on microfilm in the library, an article and photo in the Pine Bluff Commercial from June 4, 1973, about the beginning of the John Allen building demolition.
 And I actually remember seeing the beginning of the demolition that summer, and being shocked by it, because I felt I was partly responsible for it.

 So the demolition of the old buildings began 51 years ago, and the class of 1973 was the last senior class to attend classes in the John Allen building.

 I now live a block from the Pine Bluff High School campus, which is currently (again) being demolished, or at least all the buildings are.
 The football stadium is not.
-The McFadden Fieldhouse was left standing 50 years ago, and so was the modern building with the cafeteria and the band and choir classrooms.
+The McFadden Fieldhouse was left standing 50 years ago, and so was the modern building with the cafeteria and the band and choir classrooms in it.
 But these buildings are being torn down now along with the 50 year old ones.

 Above and below: Goodbye McFadden Fieldhouse.